 What I Love About July

 - 4th of July

 Hallmark’s Christmas in July

-Plan a themed party complete with floating pool lights, a wreath pool float ring, and even artificial snow powder.
+That changed as she got older.
+She threw some of the most fun-themed parties for herself including an ugly Christmas sweater party.
+If you have a child whose birthday falls in July, you can plan a themed party complete with floating pool lights, a wreath pool float ring, and even artificial snow powder.
 You can add in games like a snowman toss cornhole game too.
 Throw in some photo props.
 If it’s an adult party, you can make candy cane shots (1 part Rumple Minze, 1 part whipping cream, and Rose’s Grenadine) and play beer pong but using green and red solo cups and racking the cups in the shape of a Christmas tree.

-Christmas in July Sales
+My favorite Christmas in July sales events is:

 Nordstrom’s Anniversary Sale – This is my favorite Nordstrom event.
 I used to go with my mom and sister.
 They would have the anniversary sale items behind white curtains and pass around hors d’oeuvres.
 This is the opportunity to save on new arrivals, typically for the fall.
 Credit cardholders get early access.
 You can preview the sale starting July 3rd.
 Your card member level may give you early access starting July 6th.
 Icons on July 11th- 16th, Ambassadors July 12th-16th, Influencers July 13th-16th, and open to the public on July 17th.
 The sale goes through August 6th.

 Nordstrom has put together some tips to make the most of the sale.
 If you already have an idea of gifts for friends and family (or yourself), they recommend putting together your wishlist in advance.
 Who knows, it may be on sale.
 I will say that the higher level cardmembers and social media influencers buy out a lot of items so you may find certain items sold out in your size.
 Request to be emailed when the item becomes available.